 Protect Your Investments with Business Escrow by ADM

 With the COVID-19 pandemic disrupting the economy, escrow protection has become critical for businesses who are struggling with the uncertainty.
-And our company, the American Deposit Management Co., has leveraged our proprietary fintech to develop an escrow service that will ensure your funds are secure and growing and the most competitive rate available while they are locked away.
+And our company, the American Deposit Management Co., has leveraged our proprietary fintech to develop an escrow service that will ensure your funds are secure and growing and competitive rates while they are locked away.